Voting Process for Youth Observer to the UUA Board of Trustees

 Each congregation receives one vote for every 5 youth participants, with a maximum of 6 votes per congregation.

-Complete the online ballot per the directions listed on the ballot, using the Voting Formula and Voting Process above.
+When the voting process opens in mid-March, complete the online ballot per the directions listed on the ballot, using the Voting Formula and Voting Process above.

 - Have each youth print and sign their name on one of the lines on your congregation's Voting Ballot.
 Check the box(es) next to the candidates indicating your voting intention.
 Each box indicates one vote (per the Voting Formula above).
 You will vote for your selected candidate(s) for each of both positions; you may split your total allotted votes among different candidates for each position.